oredaze/myJABS.nvim/README.md

-# expJABS
+# myJABS

-**exp**erimental **JABS** is an experimental branch / fork of JABS.
-It started as a branch to fix a couple of issues and turned into an refactored and extended version of JABS.
-It's backwards compatible and looks and behaves (almost) exactly the same as regular JABS.
+Fork of expJABS which is a fork of JABS.
+Adding some personal touches to expJABS.

 expJASB differs to regular JABS in the following points: